 Best time to hike: Sunrise

-How long does it take to climb Koko Head?
+How long does it take to hike Koko Head?
 Within an hour, although feels like a lifetime

 Koko Head is one of the best hikes on Oahu if you enjoy a challenge.
 However, we’re talking climbing 1050 steps sort of challenge.
 The “steps” were historically a railroad used by the military to run supplies up to the Air Force Station at the summit during World War II.

-Needless to say, our sweaty selves managed it in a far more respectable hour (it felt like a lifetime) and still with plenty time to enjoy the views of Hanauma Bay, Sandy Beach and Koko Marina.
+Needless to say, our sweaty selves managed it in a far more respectable hour (although it felt like a lifetime) and still with plenty time to enjoy the epic views of Hanauma Bay, Sandy Beach and Koko Marina.

-Then it is time for the descent – word of warning, this is harder than the hike up!
-This could have been because my legs were in shock from the 1050 steps up but also because some of the steps are particularly wide apart and scarily high!
-Resulting in a few heart-racing moments where I feared I’d fall between the gaps in the steps to the overgrown below.
-Therefor I went for the safer (if far less flattering) sliding on my bum option to get down.
+Following a few sunrise selfies, it is time for the descent – word of warning, this is harder than the hike up!
+This could have been because my legs were in shock from the 1050 steps up but also because some of the steps are particularly wide apart and scarily high.

 We really recommend watching our video below as a truthful review of what hiking Koko head is like.
 Too often travel bloggers only share the beautiful, sunrise photos from the top and rarely show the sweat and struggle behind the scenes.
 Ashamedly it shows how unfit